MasterOminousDev/Ominous-Engine/README.md

 ### If you want to contribute Ominous Engine read [this](https://github.com/MasterOminousDev/Ominous-Engine/CONTRIBUTING.md) first
 ### If you want to build Ominous Engine read [this](https://github.com/MasterOminousDev/Ominous-Engine/docs/building.md) first

-This is the repository for Friday Night Funkin': Ominous Engine, a game originally made for Ludum Dare 47 "Stuck In a Loop".
+This is the repository for Friday Night Funkin': Ominous Engine, a reworked engine for a game originally made for Ludum Dare 47 "Stuck In a Loop".

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371